mikkycody/myShopApi/README.md

 ### Usage
 -   Please click [here](https://documenter.getpostman.com/view/13274153/UVkjwJ77) to access the Postman Collection

-This is the basic flow of the appkication.
+This is the basic flow of the application.

 - Register
 - Login
 - To create a new product, be logged in as an admin (Only an admin can access this endpoint)
-- As a normal user, to initiate an order, hit the create cart endpoint and add product(s) to the cart.
+- A user can create an order.
-- A user can remove a product from cart (only before checkout)
+- A user can remove a product from cart
 - A sales rep can login and hit the "removed items" endpoint to get the list of products that were removed before checkout

 ### Limitations